 The functioning of the model is exemplified in Fig. 2, where an example is given for the buildup of a sedimentary column in three phases.
-During the first time period, T1, from t_0 until t_1 , the deposition starts during an aggradation phase.
+During a first time period, T1, from t_0 until t_1 , the deposition starts during an aggradation phase.
 Aggradation is then interrupted by an erosion phase of duration T2, lasting from t_1 until t_2 .
-After erosion, a new aggradation phase of duration phase of duration T3 occurs between t_2 and t_3 .
-After
+After erosion, a new aggradation phase of duration T3 occurs between t_2 and t_3 .
+After that, the fluvial sequences are abandoned and preserved until now, i.e. the end of the exposure time.
+The depth variation of in situ produced cosmogenic radionuclides in the sedimentary sequence shows the effect of the complex aggradation history (Fig. 2) with two superimposed CRN depth profiles.
+The lower CRN depth profile developed between t_0 and t_1 , and was truncated during the erosion phase of T2.
+If the profile was buried at great depth (typically > 10 m) and shielded from cosmic rays, no further accumulation of CRN occurred after t_2 .
+The upper CRN depth profile developed since the onset of the T3 aggradation phase, and the buildup of CRN continued after abandonment of the sequence.
+Such discontinuous aggradation mode creates a CRN concentration-depth profile that cannot properly be explained by model descriptions of classical "simple" CRN depth profiles.

-Figure 2.
-Illustration of the effect of discontinuous aggradation on the depth profile of cosmogenic radionuclide concentrations. (a) The sedimentary sequence consists of two aggradation phases (T1 and T3) that are interrupted by erosion or stability during T2. (b) The in situ-produced CRN profile shows two superimposed classical CRN depth profiles.
-The lower part of the profile represents two depth profiles: the dashed line illustrates the CRN depth profile when T2 undergoes erosion (E > 0), and the solid line represents the CRN depth profile when T2 corresponds to a stability phase (E = 0).
+Figure 2: Illustration of the effect of discontinuous aggradation on the depth profile of cosmogenic radionuclide concentrations. (a) The sedimentary sequence consists of two aggradation phases (T1 and T3) that are interrupted by erosion or stability during T2. (b) The in situ produced CRN profile shows two superimposed classical CRN depth profiles.
+The lower part of the profile represents two depth profiles: the dashed line illustrates the CRN depth profile when T2 undergoes erosion (E > 0), the solid line the CRN depth profile when T2 corresponds to a stability phase (E=0).